rudderlabs/rudderstack-docs/destinations/klaviyo.md

 In the above snippet, RudderStack captures relevant information about the user such as the `email`, `phone` as well as the associated traits of that user.

 {% hint style="info" %}
-The `userId`,`email` or `phone` trait is a mandatory trait for mapping a user to Klaviyo.
-If a user already exists, the new values will be updated for that user .
-You can further add the user to the list if default `listId` is present in Rudderstack control-plane  or by adding `listId` in the `properties` within the `traits`, this will override the `listId` you used in the control plane for this event.
+The `userId`, `email`, or `phone` trait is a mandatory trait for mapping a user to Klaviyo.
+If a user already exists, the new values will be updated for that user.
+You can further add the user to the list if default `listId` is present on the RudderStack dashboard.
+You can also do so by adding `listId` in the `properties` within the `traits`, this will override the `listId` you used on the dashboard for that particular event.
 You can also subscribe the user to a list by setting `subscribe` option to `true`.
 {% endhint %}

 {% hint style="info" %}
-Similar to `listId` adding `consent` and `smsConsent` property will override the value stored in the control plane for the specific event.
+Similar to `listId` adding `consent` and `smsConsent` property will override the settings on the RudderStack dashboard for the specific event.
 {% endhint %}

 {% hint style="info" %}
-Adding or subscribing users to specific list is only available in cloud-mode integration.
+**Adding or subscribing users to a specific list is only available in cloud-mode** integration.
 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

 ## Group